Abhinav-TheAnalyst/air-quality-india-2015-2024/README.md

 - Built reproducible analysis scripts and a small demo runner (`scripts/run_example.py`) so reviewers can quickly run a demo.
 - Learned how to prepare outputs for sharing: CSV summaries in `output/` and visuals in `visuals/`; replaced a bulky PDF report with a lightweight `output/summary_report.md` and a small generator script to recreate it.

-If you'd like, I can expand this section with specific lessons (libraries used, pitfalls, improvements you would make next) or convert it into a short 'Lessons learned' slide for portfolio use.